 As part of the on-going Stage 2 assessment we will be undertaking traffic surveys and traffic modelling, taking into account future transport growth.
 We will also be undertaking studies to gain a better understanding of the underlying ground conditions and will develop our understanding of environmental factors.

 Public Exhibitions – July and August 2018

-As part of Transport Scotland’s community engagement on the A90/A937 Laurencekirk Junction Improvement scheme, public exhibitions will be held on 20 July and 24 August 2018 to let the local community and road users see the preferred option for the A90/A937 Laurencekirk Junction Improvement Scheme.
+As part of Transport Scotland’s community engagement on the A90/A937 Laurencekirk Junction Improvement scheme, public exhibitions were held on 20 July and 24 August 2018 to let the local community and road users see the preferred option for the A90/A937 Laurencekirk Junction Improvement Scheme.

-Representatives of Transport Scotland and our design consultants will be on hand to discuss the options on display and answer any questions on the scheme.
+Representatives of Transport Scotland and our design consultants were on hand to discuss the options on display and answer any questions on the scheme.